mwidmann/wsl-talk/PITCHME.md

 Note:
 - mainly develop in php, javascript
 - Webserver still Apache with mod_php for easier maintenance
+- CLI tools installed in Docker accessing the windows installation through the API
 - Trusted self signed certificates with minica for local PWA development

 ---